osg-htc/docs/docs/release/updating-to-osg-36.md

 1. HTCondor-CE <= 4 set `$HOME` in the routed job to the user's `$HOME` directory on the HTCondor-CE but this is no longer the default.
-    If you want to ensure that routed jobs `$HOME` is set to the same directory as the user on the CE, set `USE_CE_HOME_DIR = True` in `/etc/condor-ce/config.d/`.
+    If you want to ensure that a routed job's `$HOME` is set to the same directory as the user on the CE, set `USE_CE_HOME_DIR = True` in `/etc/condor-ce/config.d/`.

 !!! note "For OSG CEs serving an HTCondor pool"